 Yep, turns out purple sweet potatoes worked as a natural green food coloring!
 Bizarre, right!?

-Why do purple potatoes turn green when mixed with baking soda?
+Why does purple turn green when mixed with baking soda?

-Apparently the anthocyanin that provides the purple color, reacts with baking soda — or anything alkaline — and turns the resulting mixture green, or blue-green.
+The anthocyanin that provides the purple color reacts with baking soda -- or anything alkaline -- and turns the resulting mixture green, or blue-green.

 Whatever their color, I hope you love these Purple Sweet Potato Muffins with Rosemary!

-- 1 cup peeled cooked, and mashed purple sweet potato (from about 1 small-medium sized potato -- see notes)
+- 1 cup cooked, mashed purple sweet potato (from about 1 small-medium sized potato -- see notes)